LukeFarch/DiscordRSSScrapingBot/README.md

   2. "const PUBLIC_KEY = process.env.PUBLIC_KEY;" ~~~~Get your public key from Discord and set it in AWS  Lambda

   3. "const DISCORD_TOKEN = process.env.DISCORD_TOKEN;" ~~~~Get your private key and set it in AWS Lambda

+  4. git clone the repo, if you run locally you will need to change the AWS stuff and store those variables locally